Killing of Breonna Taylor: Background

 The LMPD investigation's primary targets were Jamarcus Glover and Adrian Walker (not related to Kenneth Walker), who were suspected of selling controlled substances from a drug house approximately 10 mi away.
 Glover said the police had pressured him to move out of his residence for unspecified reasons.
 Glover and Taylor had been in an on-off relationship that started in 2016 and lasted until February 2020, when Taylor committed to Kenneth Walker.

-In December 2016, Fernandez Bowman was found dead in a car rented by Taylor and used by Glover.
+In December 2016, a man named Fernandez Bowman was found dead in the front seat of a car rented by Taylor and used by Glover.
 He had been shot eight times.
+An unrelated party was later arrested for Bowman's death.
 Glover had used Taylor's address and phone number for various purposes, including bank statements.

 Jamarcus Glover's statements

 In a variety of statements, Glover said that Taylor had no involvement in the drug operations, that as a favor she held money from the proceeds for him, and that she handled money for him for other purposes.
-In different recorded jailhouse conversations Glover said that Taylor had been handling his money and that she was holding $8,000 of it, that he had given Taylor money to pay phone bills, and that he had told his sister that another woman had been keeping the group's money.
+In different recorded jailhouse conversations, Glover said that Taylor had been handling his money and that she was holding $8,000 of it, that he had given Taylor money to pay phone bills, and that he had told his sister that another woman had been keeping the group's money.

 In the recorded conversations and in an interview with The Courier-Journal of Louisville, Glover repeatedly said that Taylor was not involved in any drug operations and that police had "no business" looking for him at her residence, and denied that he had said in the recorded conversations that he kept money at her residence.
 Taylor was never a co-defendant in Glover's case.